Cydus/Lazy-Overlay/README.md

 USAGE
 =====================
-Simply run the latest version of LazyVR_Overlay.exe (found in the Builds Directory) before launching your VR game of choice.
+Simply run the latest version of Lazy_Overlay.exe (found in the Builds Directory) before launching your VR game of choice.

 Delta Changes:
 =====================